nadavatar/Create-react-app-remover/README.md

 # Create-react-app-remover
-An app that removes unneeded files and lines in create-react-app project directory
+A script that removes unneeded files and lines in create-react-app project directory in Linux environments. in order to run this script:
+  1. Download this file and put it in your create-react-app project directory.
+  2. run python cra-remover.py in your working directory and you are good to go!